curiousHG/mail-bot/readme.md

 You should create a separate account for testing and add that account has a user of the OAuth2.0 service.

+Add your email in a .env file as SENDER_EMAIL as shown in .env.example file.

 To Run the script:
 ```bash
 python3 main.py